 A POSITA “is a hypothetical person who is presumed to have known the relevant art at the time of the invention.”
 M.P.E.P.
 2141(II)(C).
 In practice, that means a POSITA knows of anything (and everything) that is written in any prior art document.
 This foundational definition is where the knowledge of a POSITA can begin to be used objectively to demonstrate the POSITA’s scope of knowledge.
 As this knowledge is assembled through careful review of the prior art, the POSITA begins to emerge as much more than hypothetical, and a patent attorney can craft proper and persuasive arguments revolving around the POSITA.

 An example highlighting the importance of a careful and detailed analysis that puts oneself in the shoes of a POSITA is seen in our firm’s victory in CLIM-A-TECH INDUSTRIES, INC., v.
 William A. Ebert, IPR2017-01863 denying institution of an Inter Partes Review challenging the validity of our client’s patent.
-In this case, our firm, along with co-counsel, was able to successfully defend the validity of a patent by convincing the PTAB not to institute Inter Partes Review (“IPR”) proceedings to evaluate a validity challenge of our client’s patent.
+In this case, our patent law firm, along with co-counsel, was able to successfully defend the validity of a patent by convincing the PTAB not to institute Inter Partes Review (“IPR”) proceedings to evaluate a validity challenge of our client’s patent.

 In this case, the petitioner asserted multiple prior art references allegedly relating to the claims of our client’s patent at issue.
 Among a number of persuasive arguments advanced by our firm in support of denying the petitioner’s IPR request was a critical argument relating to the POSITA.
 The critical argument relied on the fact that a first reference (“Marley Plastics”) teaches that a type of structure in the art having abutting beveled strip ends are inoperative.
 Marley Plastics then proceeds to teach an alternative to the inoperative and undesirable bevel corner prior art.
 This alternative solution uses a molded corner to connect the squared end edge strips instead of using beveled connections.
 The claimed invention had both beveled ends and the molded corner.
 By stepping into the shoes of the POSITA, we were able to argue: